International Australian Football Council

 The International Australian Football Council (IAFC) was a body established in 1995 to govern the sport of Australian rules football internationally.
 It was established by a small number of amateur football bodies.

 The IAFC was established after the Arafura Games, held in Darwin, Northern Territory, Australia.

 The Arafura Games were the first international games to have Australian rules football as a competition, rather than a demonstration sport.
 Papua New Guinea won the Gold medal that year and retained it in subsequent games.
 The national delegations that fielded Australian rules football teams met and decided to form a central body to co-ordinate efforts to promote the game in their own nations.
 The IAFC was founded as a result of this meeting, the first president being Will McKenzie (New Zealand).

 The IAFC helped organise the first Australian Football International Cup in Melbourne in 2002 which was won by Ireland.

 As the primary rulemaker in Australia, the Australian Football League (AFL) refused to recognise the IAFC's role to govern the rules of the code internationally (given that it was primarily responsible for small amateur competitions).
 As a response, the AFL brought on its own international game development initiatives and funding, limiting the scope and purpose of the IAFC to a promotional body.
-In line with these initiatives, many leagues around the world formally affiliated with the AFL and the AFL negotiated the unanimous voluntary dissolution (by member country vote) of the IAFC at the end of 2002 in a successful (in the eyes of most established international Leagues) attempt to gain the status of world governing body.
+In line with these initiatives, many leagues around the world formally affiliated with the AFL and the AFL negotiated the unanimous voluntary dissolution (by member country vote) of the IAFC at the end of 2002 in a successful attempt to gain the status of world governing body.

+By 2004, the AFL formed its own International Policy, the first of its kind since the formation of the IAFC and became formally recognised as the world governing body for the sport.
+The AFL has stated that it does not see the need for a FIFA style governing body until at least 2050.